-18 of 36 portraits on display in Room 14: miniature case at the National Portrait Gallery
+1 portrait on display in the Room 14: miniature case at the National Portrait Gallery

 - Extended Catalogue Entry

 watercolour and bodycolour on ivory, 1786

 2 in. x 1 5/8 in.
 (51 mm x 41 mm) oval

 Click on the links below to find out more:

 - Ozias Humphry (1742-1810), Painter.
 Artist associated with 44 portraits, Sitter in 7 portraits.

 Linked publicationsback to top

 - Ingamells, John, National Portrait Gallery: Mid-Georgian Portraits 1760-1790, 2004, p.
 92

 - Saywell, David; Simon, Jacob, Complete Illustrated Catalogue, 2004, p.
 104